costinchen/shim-review/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
 Yes.
-We add some hardware drivers.
-As for security, we only have lockdown patches applied.
+We add some hardware drivers and have local patches to enforce kernel_lockdown when secure boot is enabled.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?